 Tech review websites bring further confusion.
-G2Crowd’s includes a variety of ETL/ELT platforms, like Xplenty and Skyvia, under its list of iPaaS solutions, but Xplenty and Skyvia focus on digital transformations for data warehouses and business intelligence tools, not necessarily app integrations.
+For instance, G2Crowd’s includes a variety of ETL/ELT platforms.
+They include companies like Xplenty and Skyvia, under its list of iPaaS solutions.
+However, Xplenty and Skyvia focus on digital transformations for data warehouses and business intelligence tools, not necessarily app integrations.

 Then there are the ESB/iPaaS hybrids, like Mulesoft and IBM App Connect, which offer the widest range of app and data connectivity services.
 However, these hybrid solutions serve both iPaaS and ESB use cases, so Mulesoft and IBM App Connect are actually an expensive superset of iPaaS – one that offers a host of high-cost features that some organizations may not require.

 In other words, it’s important to perform in-depth research to ensure you’re selecting the right “iPaaS” for your needs.